-The Counseling Guide is a new feature in Logos 9.
+The Counseling Guide is a newer feature in Logos.
 You can simply type in a topic like grief, addiction, divorce, or suicide, and it will provide helpful definitions, assessments, action steps, and more.
 While I have not put the Counseling Guide through its paces yet, I know this is something I will be referencing when challenging situations arise in the lives of those I am called to shepherd.

 Other Noteworthy Benefits to Using Logos